nkabbara/nkabbara.github.io/work-begins-after-youre-done.md

 I approached this task like work—I put in an average of 6 hours per day on reading and taking notes—and published my notes as I finished each book.
 I shared my notes with friends for feedback and accountability. **I read and understood each book, but that wasn't the end of it.
 It turned out it was just the beginning.**

-The real work began after right after I finished the book and published my notes.
+The real work began right after I finished the book and published my notes.
 I had to apply its techniques—altering my habits and discombobulating my comfort zone—in its particular area.
 Like this article for example, I rewrote it after reading my [On Writing Well](/books/on-writing-well) notes.
 Obviously I need to reread them many more times.

 [^1]: Inspectional and analytical reading are referring to the second and third stages of reading from [How To Read a Book](/books/how-to-read-a-book).